-If you break these restrictions you could be:
+If you are found in breach of these restrictions you could be:

 - disqualified from being a company director

-- made personally responsible for debts incurred during the time you managed the business using the prohibited name
+- made personally responsible for debts incurred during the time you managed a company using the prohibited name

 In addition, the same penalties apply to anyone who acts on the instructions of someone they know cannot use the prohibited name whilst they are: